A guide for freelance copywriters, content marketers and creatives

 Everyone has blue days.
-The important thing is knowing how to boost your self esteem when freelancing, so you can turn those low-points into something more positive.
+The important thing is knowing how to boost your self-esteem when freelancing, so you can turn those low-points into something more positive.

 When I feel the tentacles of self-doubt start to suck away my confidence, I try one of the following tactics to pick myself up and reaffirm that I am actually a good writer.
 Perhaps one of them will work for you too?

-Testimonials are important
+1. Testimonials are important

-Revisit your favourite project
+2. Revisit your favourite project

-Take a social media break
+3. Take a social media break

-Set some realistic goals
+5. Set realistic goals

-When all else fails…
+6. When all else fails…

 Eat cake.
 Not that I’m an advocate for trying to fill a confidence void with unhealthy snacks, but treating yourself to a slice of your favourite cake is at least worth a shot for a short-term fix.